create3000/x_ite/docs/_posts/features.md

 ---
 ## Overview

-X_ITE is a fast, small, and feature-rich JavaScript library for displaying and executing X3D files.
+X_ITE is a fast, small, and feature-rich JavaScript library for displaying and executing X3D files, and other formats like VRML, glTF and [more](./#supported-file-formats).
 It makes things like WebGL programming, document access and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.

 X_ITE is freely downloadable for any usage and licensed under the GPL3.
 You can use them for commercial and noncommercial purposes.

 Runs completely standalone, ie. there are no other library dependencies.
-You just need to include x_ite.js into your HTML page.
+You just need to include *x_ite.js* into your HTML page.

 Competitive performance for most frequently used functions and nodes.
 All function within X_ITE are optimized to give your the best performance that JavaScript can offer.

-The X_ITE package is optimized in size with Terser to achieve the smallest size we can reach. **X_ITE has only {{ site.size }}kB in size minified and compressed.**
+The X_ITE package is optimized in size with Terser to achieve the smallest size we can reach. **X_ITE core component has only {{ site.size }}kB in size minified and compressed.**

 X_ITE is designed for optimal performance with event driven programming.
 The flow of the program is determined by events such as user actions (mouse clicks, key presses), sensor outputs, or messages from other scripts.

-All code is held by CREATE3000 and all contributors are selected and all contributions become verified.
+All code is held by [CREATE3000](https://github.com/create3000) and all contributors are selected and all contributions become verified.

 ## Core Features